strikingly/exception_gateway/README.md

 [![Build Status](https://travis-ci.org/strikingly/exception_gateway.png)](https://travis-ci.org/strikingly/exception_gateway)

-A wrapper for error reporting services, currently only bugsnag is supported
+A wrapper for error reporting services.
+Kind of like multi_json but for exception reporting vendors.
+Currently only bugsnag is supported.

 ## Installation